jenniferemshepherd/FT-tech-test/README.md

 _____________

 As a User
-So that I can describe my experience of the ft website to them I would like to leave a rating
+So that I can share my experience of the ft website with their developers I would like to leave a rating

+As an external User
+So that I can leave my rating even though I don't work at the ft I would like to leave my rating on a website hosted in the cloud

 As an ft employee
 So that I can make use of the ratings data